 A box braid install can take anywhere between four hours and ten hours, depending on the size of the braids and the speed of the braider.

-Another question I’ll ask is what length box braids they had in mind.
-Clients may decide anything from a chin-length bob to all their way down to their bottom.
-I’ve found that in the summer months a lot of people embrace their inner Beyonce and go for those longer lengths!
+Another question I’ll ask is what length of box braids they had in mind.
+Clients may decide on anything from a chin-length bob to all the way down to their bottom.
+I’ve found that in the summer months, a lot of people embrace their inner Beyonce and go for those longer lengths!

-Another thing to decide is what color?
-Do you want to do a hair color that blends with the clients existing hair color or do you wanna do something bold and funky?
-Some women like a bold red.
-Or their existing color with a little blonde mixed in as a highlight.
+Another thing to decide is what color.
+Do you want to do a hair color that blends with the client’s existing hair color, or do you want to do something bold and funky?
+Some women like a bold red or their existing color with a little blonde mixed in as a highlight.

 Just be mindful of what hair colors your work or school may find acceptable.
-A lot of my little clients like to do colors of the summer when they don’t have to worry about their school dress code
+A lot of my little clients like to do colors for the summer when they don’t have to worry about their school dress code.

 Jumbo Box Braids with Triangle Parts

-If you want to get really fancy, you can always do a mix of funky parts and cornrows around large box braids.
-Half moon parting/free-forming parting is the quickest, so for my little naturals this is my go-to to keep them from having to sit very long.
+If you want to get fancy, you can always mix funky parts and cornrows around large box braids.
+Half-moon parting/free-forming parting is the quickest, so for my little naturals, this is my go-to to keep them from having to sit very long.

 Deciding what to do with the ends is usually one of my last questions.
-You can leave them smooth and straight, braid them first and deep them for a crinkled look or you can throw the ends on rods for lots of curl and volume.
+You can leave them smooth and straight, braid them first and deepen them for a crinkled look, or throw the ends on rods for lots of curl and volume.

-You’ll want to dip the ends into boiling water to keep them smooth and to help prevent unraveling.
-You can heat water on the stove of this, warm it up in the microwave or use a kettle.
+You’ll want to dip the ends into boiling water to keep them smooth and help prevent unraveling.
+You can heat water on the stove, in the microwave, or use a kettle.

 ALSO READ: How to Install Crochet Braids By Yourself At Home In 4 Hours